BidCarbon marketplace

-BidCarbon removal unit owners and registered agents have the option to sell carbon data rights certificates (CDRCs) through the open market for an uncapped price, or through the BidCarbon marketplace for an fixed price.
+The holder of a carbon data rights certificate has the option to sell carbon data rights certificates (CDRCs) either through the open market for an uncapped price or through the BidCarbon marketplace for a fixed price.

-It is important to note that carbon data rights certificates are sold in the BidCarbon marketplace only when there is a buyer, which means there is no guarantee on how long the carbon data rights certificates will take to sell.
-If you require rapid payment for your carbon data rights certificates please contact a registered agent who can organise their creation and sale on your behalf.
+It is important to note that carbon data rights certificates are sold in the BidCarbon marketplace only when there is a buyer, which means there is no guarantee as to how long the certificates will take to sell.
+If you require rapid payment for your carbon data rights certificates, please contact a registered agent who can organise their application and sale on your behalf.

 Access to the BidCarbon marketplace